 Some mental health experts have even implied that over-loving an addict adds fuel to the fire.
 Biblically, it is impossible to love someone too much.
 Just ask Jesus.

 However, God intended relationships to be mutually supportive and beneficial.
 Each partner’s strengths offset the other’s weaknesses.
 Neither one gets all the attention.
 And sometimes acting in love means saying, “no.”

 The idea is not to ease the suffering of one who is on the path to self-destruction.
 It is to see that they get on a better path.

 If you suspect that you might be enabling addiction, you need help just as urgently as the addict does.
 You can’t keep up these exhausting behaviors forever, and your loved one might never confront their own disease without your good decision-making and composure.

 Don’t wait until life spirals out of control to seek help.
 Don’t wait for your loved one to have an accident, lose a good job, experience financial crisis or face legal or physical health problems.

-We at St. Gregory Retreat Centers can show you how well-intentioned expressions of love become codependent behaviors.
+We at St. Gregory Recovery Center can show you how well-intentioned expressions of love become codependent behaviors.
 Through Bible-based addiction and family counseling and proven treatment methods, you’ll learn to view your attitudes and behaviors objectively.
 You’ll get guidance on healthy changes that will positively impact your child or spouse.
 You may have an emotional disorder, such as depression or anxiety, that encourages codependency.
 We’re equipped to diagnose and treat issues together, which is far more effective than tackling them separately.